-The application asks essay questions because we want to learn more about your personal and academic interests and abilities.
+We believe that test scores and transcripts are of limited use in identifying successful TASSers.
+Far more important to our decision are the essays written for the application.
+These essays give applicants a chance to characterize themselves and to demonstrate their independence of thought, curiosity, and concern for social and political issues.
 With a large sample of your best work, we will be able to make our decision based upon who you really are, not just your grades.
 These essays are by far the most important part of the application, so be sure to allow yourself plenty of time to complete them.
+The most successful applicants write multiple drafts, refining their ideas and prose.
+You are welcome to discuss the essays with friends, teachers, or parents, but the writing and ideas should be your own.

 To request more information, please contact us.